ogelsbeematthew-beep/software-engineering-portfolio-/README.md

 ## About Me

-I am a recent Brynteg Sixth Form student currently seeking a Software Engineering Apprenticeship.
+I am a recent Sixth Form student currently seeking a Software Engineering Apprenticeship.

 I have experience using Python within Visual Studio Code and enjoy learning about programming, computers and technology.
 I am continuously developing my coding skills through personal projects and self-learning.